-Do Dogs Cry?
+Can Dogs Cry?
 If So, Can Dogs Cry Tears?

 The short answer?
 Yes, dogs do cry.
 Recent studies have proven that dogs not only have feelings but that their emotions are quite complex.
-Dogs can feel fear, anger, jealousy, joy, and hope.
+Dogs can feel human emotions: fear, anger, jealousy, joy, and hope.
 Not only that, but research proves dogs have empathy and can detect our feelings, too.
 Dogs understand us and react to our feelings, which is why we are trying to better understand them, too.

 Dogs cry for similar reasons we do, like if they are sad, scared, frustrated, or anxious.
-But unlike humans, dogs don't shed tears when they cry.
-Humans have been proven to be the only species in the whole world who shed tears in response to their emotions.
+But unlike only species of humans, dogs don't shed tears when they dog cry.
+Humans have been proven to be the only species in the whole world who shed tears in an emotional response to their emotions.
+Our tear ducts create tears faster and in greater volume in response to our feelings, which leads to more tears just dripping down our faces.
+All animals, including dogs, don't have this capability or reflex.

 Related Article: CBD treats for dogs